takahirom/arbigent/README.md

   ai(FakeAi())
 }

-val task = ArbiterAgentTask("id1", "Login in the app and see the home tab.", agentConfig) ArbiterAgent(agentConfig)
+val task = ArbigentAgentTask("id1", "Login in the app and see the home tab.", agentConfig) ArbigentAgent(agentConfig)
   .execute(task)
 ```